Samuel-Cavicchi/WalletFox/api-specification.md

   - 204
     - Successful delete operation, no content response.
   - 400
     - Bad request, the parameters provided are either not following the specified format (type) or there are some required request parameters that are missing in the request.
-Returns a json object of the incorrect parameter(s).
+Returns a json object of the missing parameter(s).
 Example:
     ```
 {
+    "missingParameters": {
+        "body": [
+            "email",
+            "name"
+        ],
-      [
+        "path": [
-        userId,
-        email,
-        walletId...
+          "userId"
         ]
+    }
 }
     ```
   - 401
     - Unauthorised.
 Returns error code 'bad token' if the provided token could not be verified.
 Returns 'unauthorised' if the token is okay but the user does not have access to that resource.